alisoncyli/alisoncyli/README.md

 - I can do: Python, R and Markdown

-- Major in: Finance and statistics
+- Major: Finance and statistics

 - Hobbies: Reading Books / LPL / Kpop / R&B